ladyj-dev/Pymaceuticals_Inc/README.md

 # Pymaceuticals_Inc
-Analysis of pharmaceutical data of a new tumor treatment regimen using Pandas and Matplotlib for visualization.
+Analysis of pharmaceutical data of a new tumor treatment regimen using Pandas and Matplotlib for visualization..